Nyandwi/deep-computer-vision/README.md

 * The Downsides of Recurrent Networks and Motivation of Transformers
 * Transformer Architecture
-    * Attention Function and Multi-Head Attention
+    * Attention and Multi-Head Attention
     * Embedding and Positional Encoding Layers
     * Residual Connections, Layer Normalization, and Dropout
     * Linear and Softmax Layers